NVIDIA/aistore/docs/rebalance.md

 ### CLI Usage

-Resilvering can be started on the whole cluster, or on a specific node.
+Resilvering can be run on a specific target node or the entire cluster (when all targets execute resilvering in parallel).

-Similar to rebalance operations, you can monitor the progress of resilver operations using `ais show xaction`.
+Similar to global rebalancing, resilvering is a managed *eXtended operation* or [xaction](ic.md).
+All xactions execute asyncrhonously and support a common set of documented APIs to start, terminate the xaction, inquire its progress, etc. The progress of resilvering can be monitored via `ais show xaction` CLI.

+Examples:

 ```console
 $ ais start resilver # all targets will be resilvered